 The writing concentration prepares students to pursue graduate work in English, as well as careers in fields such as technical writing, publishing, and freelancing.
 In the writing concentration, students sharpen their critical thinking, reading, and writing skills as they engage in three primary genres of writing: creative, expository, and technical.
 Electives allow students to pursue the types of writing that most interest them.
 The senior capstone course in writing enables students to produce a portfolio and to gain experience writing in a specialized field.

 Why concentrate in writing?

 You’ll be in a program that multiple alums have described as equivalent to the creative writing grad schools they thought they were preparing for.
-After taking the basic courses, you’ll tailor your course choices toward professional or creative, or a combination of the two.
+After taking the basic courses, you’ll tailor your course choices toward a professional or creative pathway, or a combination of the two.
 With professional courses taught by experts, you’ll be prepared to apply for jobs directly after college.

-Write for Inkstone, the literary magazine, and attend the Festival of Faith and Writing to listen to the likes of Anne Lamott, Mary Karr, or Scott Cairns with your professors.
+Write for Inkstone, the literary magazine, and attend the Festival of Faith and Writing to listen to the likes of Anne Lamott, Mary Karr, and Scott Cairns with your professors.